The role of the apical oxygen in cuprate high-temperature superconductors: Abstract

 \section{Abstract}

-Scanning tunneling microscopy measurements exploiting the natural superstructure modulation of the cuprate superconductor Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ (Bi-2212) have revealed a possible correlation between the Cu-apical-O distance $\dapi$ and the superconducting order parameter $\msc$, as reported recently by O’Mahony et al. (Proc.
+Scanning tunneling microscopy measurements exploiting the natural superstructure modulation of the cuprate superconductor Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi-2212) have revealed a possible correlation between the Cu-apical-O distance $\dapi$ and the superconducting order parameter $\msc$, as reported recently by O’Mahony et al. (Proc.
 Natl.
 Acad.
 Sci.
 119, e2207449119 (2022)).
 These observations were interpreted as evidence for a direct link between superconductivity and the charge-transfer gap, and more broadly revived the long-standing question of the role of apical oxygens in cuprate superconductivity.
 Using a combination of density-functional theory and cluster dynamical mean-field theory, we compute from first principles the variations of $\msc$ induced solely by apical oxygen displacement in Bi$_2$Sr$_2$CuO$_{6+\delta}$, Bi-2212, and HgBa$_2$CuO$_{4+\delta}$.
 The quantitative agreement between our calculations and experiments allows us to unambiguously attribute the observed variations of $\msc$ to changes in $\dapi$.
 We demonstrate, however, that these variations of $\msc$ originate predominantly from changes in the effective hole-doping of the CuO$_2$ planes, with negligible effect on the charge-transfer gap.
-The modest magnitude of the $\msc$ modulation induced by apical-oxygen displacement alone therefore warrants caution in interpreting correlations between $T_c$ and $\dapi$ inferred from comparisons across different cuprate compounds.
+The modest magnitude of the $\msc$ modulation induced by apical-oxygen displacement alone warrants caution in interpreting correlations between $T_c$ and $\dapi$ inferred from comparisons across different cuprate compounds.
+Our work demonstrates that the present \emph{ab initio} framework can quantitatively resolve the influence of specific structural degrees of freedom on superconductivity in correlated oxides.

 \paragraph{Introduction}

 Considerable progress has been made in identifying physical parameters that optimize the superconducting transition temperature ($T_c$) of cuprate superconductors.
 In particular, several experimental correlations have been found between increasing $T_c$ and (i) maximizing oxygen hole content~\cite{zheng1995,haase2004,jurkutat2014,rybicki2016,jurkutat2023}, (ii) stronger superexchange interaction~\cite{wang_paramagnons_2022}, and (iii) reduced charge transfer gap~\cite{ruan2016,wang_correlating_2023}.
 These correlations have been reproduced simultaneously in model calculations~\cite{kowalski2021}.
 At the same time, advances in first-principles–based approaches~\cite{weber2012,cui_ab_2025,bacq-labreuil_towards_2025} raise the prospect that the long-standing problem of high-$T_c$ superconductivity in cuprates may be addressed quantitatively.